tsumli/latex-template-docker-ja/README.md

 docker-compose up
 ```

-sty files should be in "./sty" (default titlesec, amsmath, ... are required).
+sty files should be in "./sty" (titlesec, amsmath, ... are required, so you must download htme from [CTAN](https://www.ctan.org) or delete RequirePackage and corresponding code).
 ```shell
 mkdir sty
 mv <sty files> ./sty